With the summer in full swing, many holidaymakers...

-If you have no idea what your pressure should be you can - check your air pressure here.
+If you have no idea what your pressure should be you can check your air pressure by using the TyreSafe calculator.

 If the puncture is minor and has occurred in the centre of the tyre you may be able to get it fixed.
 However in most cases a new tyre replacement is needed.

 Choosing the right tyre for you is also important.
 Every tyre comes with an ‘EU tyre label’ - It’s a handy guide that indicates how well the tyre performs on certain factors.
 They will be rated like school grades. e.g. A being the best E being the least.